awslabs/aws-solutions-constructs/source/use_cases/aws-custom-glue-etl/README.md

 # Deploy the use case
 cdk deploy
 ```

 Post deployment, this example will publish the name of the Kinesis Data Stream in the CloudFormation output.
-Use that name
-to produce sample data into this data stream using the generator code in the `stream-producer` folder.
-In the `generate_data.py` file, please update the AWS credential portion of the code and then run the following command from the CLI
+Use that name to produce sample data into this data stream using the generator code in the `stream-producer` folder.

 ```
+# Change into `stream-producer` directory.
+cd stream-producer

+# Install the projects base dependencies.
+pip install -r requirements.txt

+# In the `generate_data.py` file, please update the AWS credential portion of the code and then run the following command from the CLI
-python generate_data.py --region <region-name> --streanname <name-of-the-stream-obtained-from-the-CloudFormation-Output>
+python3 generate_data.py --region <region-name> --streamname <name-of-the-stream-obtained-from-the-CloudFormation-Output>
 ```

 This will generate data into the Kinesis Data Stream.
 For this example the AWS Glue Job has to be manually triggered and stopped (either from the CLI or
 the AWS web console).
 This is to make sure that you control the time for which you want to run the job and its corresponding cost.
-Once triggerred
+Once triggered
 the ETL transform in AWS Glue writes the data into an S3 bucket.
 This bucket ARN is published in the CloudFormation output.
 The job also publishes logs into Amazon CloudWatch Logs.
 You can also view the job metrics like below.

 ![Glue CloudWatch Metrics](metrics.png)